- HDR Tutorial

 - Having one integrated solution right inside Photoshop

-- Easier to learn because there are less controls
+- Easier to learn because there are a few less controls

 Photoshop vs. Photomatix Pro Comparison